MaryamElkadi/adline/docs/prd.md

 - Rounded corners (8-12px) for buttons and cards
 - Subtle shadows for depth and hierarchy
 - Clear typography optimized for Arabic text\n- Responsive grid layout for product categories
-- Drag-and-drop zone withdashed border and upload icon for image uploads
+- Drag-and-drop zone with dashed border and upload icon for image uploads
-- Scrolling hero section with smooth transitions for celebrations page
+- Scrolling hero section with smooth transitions for celebrations page\n- Gallery-style layout for portfolio and special occasions pages with lightbox functionality

 ### 4.3 Layout Style

 - Grid-based product catalog
-- Sticky navigation header
-- Clear call-to-action buttons in yellow
+- Sticky navigation header\n- Clear call-to-action buttons in yellow
 - Blue accents for links and secondary actions
 - Hero section with auto-scrolling carousel for celebrations page
+- Masonry or grid layout for portfolio displays

 ## 5. Reference Files